Uhuh/PankyBot/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;You can change the prefix of the bot for your guild.
 Only users with `MANAGE_GUILD` can use this command.

+> modpls softban <user to softban>

+&nbsp;&nbsp;&nbsp;&nbsp;Ban and unban a user which will clear 7 days worth of messages they sent.
+You need the `BAN_MEMBERS` permission.

 ## Contributors

 - [Dylan Warren](https://github.com/Uhuh)